NJIT-WIS/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

 Goals:

-1-Create a professional and visually appealing website design that represents the MyWebClass.org brand.
+Create a visually appealing and professional website design that represents the brand of MyWebClass.org.
-2-Make sure the website is fully accessible and usable by all users.
-Improve the user experience by making the website responsive and optimized for different screen sizes.
+Ensure the website is fully accessible and usable by all users, including those with disabilities.
+Improve user experience by making the website responsive and optimized for different screen sizes.
 User Stories:

-1-As a website visitor, I want the website to be visually appealing and easy to navigate so that I can find the information I need quickly and easily.
+As a website visitor, I want the website to be visually appealing and easy to navigate so that I can find the information I need quickly and easily.
-2-As a user with disabilities, I want the website to be fully accessible and compatible with assistive technologies so that I can use the website without barriers.
+As a user with disabilities, I want the website to be fully accessible and compatible with assistive technologies so that I can use the website without any barriers.
+As a user on a mobile device, I want the website to be responsive and optimized for smaller screens so that I can access the website on-the-go.
 Dependencies:

-1-Availability of web designers and developers to work on the design and development of the website.
+Availability of web designers and developers to work on the design and development of the website.
-2-Guidelines and accessibility standards that must be followed during the development process.
+Accessibility guidelines and standards that need to be followed during the development process.
 Risks:

-1-The website may not be fully accessible, raising legal and ethical issues.
+The website may not be fully accessible, leading to legal and ethical issues.
+The website may not be optimized for all screen sizes, leading to a poor user experience.
-2-The design may not be aesthetically pleasing, leading to less user engagement.
+The design may not be aesthetically pleasing, leading to lower engagement from users.

-Estimated effort: 3 weeks
+Estimated Effort: 4-6 months

-Business value:
+Business Value:

-1-A professional and visually appealing website design will help build trust and credibility with users.
+A visually appealing and professional website design will help build trust and credibility with users.
-2-An accessible website will ensure inclusion and increase the potential audience of the website.
+An accessible website will ensure inclusivity and increase the potential audience of the website.
-3-A responsive website design will improve the user experience and increase engagement.
+A responsive website design will improve user experience and increase engagement.

-High priority
+Priority: High

 # Content Management:Implement a search function or navbar that allows teachers and students to find relevant articles
 Description: Implement a search function or navigation bar that allows teachers and students to find relevant articles easily, improving content management and improving the user experience.